tableau/extensions-api/docs/trex_release-notes.md

 This release contains updates for [Tableau Viz]({{site.baseurl}}/docs/trex_tableau_viz.html){:target="_blank"}, including:

-* Added support for setting the size of a bar mark to be manual or fixed.
-You can also set the mark’s size and alignment.
+* Added support for setting the size of a bar mark to be manual (`VizImageSizeSettingType.Manual`) or fixed (`VizImageSizeSettingType.Fixed`).
+If the type is manual, you can set the mark’s size.
+If the type is fixed, you can set the alignment (`VizImageSizeSettingAlignmentType`).

 * Added support for sorting.
 You can sort a field (continuous or discrete) by ascending or descending values (`VizImageSortDirectionType.Ascending`, `VizImageSortDirectionType.Descending`).